-Each day, 22 people die waiting for an organ transplant, yet many of these deaths are preventable.
-According to the U.S. Health and Services Administration, while 95 percent of the adult population endorses organ donation, only 54 percent of the people in our country are themselves registered donors.
+Each day, 20 people die waiting for an organ transplant, yet many of these deaths are preventable.
+According to the U.S. Health and Services Administration, while 95% of the adult population endorses organ donation, only 54% of the people in our country are registered organ donors.
 That’s mainly because people don’t know exactly what they’d be signing up for.
 Still others don’t know how to become an organ donor.

 Never Miss a Beat!